Let's first understand ...

 If you don't have Product/Market Fit, keep your burn low, and keep iterating fast with a lean team.
 You may get pressure to spend from your VCs (this usually happens), push back hard - Elizabeth Yin, Co-founder of Hustle Fund.

-Until you’ve found your product/market fit, do not scale up, do not grow the team, and don't drive for blistering/rapid growth, as this is the fastest way to actually kill your startup - Rajan Anandan, Sequoia India.
+Until you’ve found your product/market fit, do not scale up, do not grow the team, and don't drive for blistering/rapid growth, as this is the fastest way to kill your startup - Rajan Anandan, Sequoia India.

 Resources: